Mathnerd314/stroscot/docs/Commentary/Meta.rst

 * pure - prefer the proposition that all expressions have values
 * strongly typed - `8 definitions <https://perl.plover.com/yak/12views/samples/slide045.html>`__, all different.
 It's the semantic equivalent of "amazing", i.e. "My language is strongly typed" == "My language is amazing".
 * undecidable - people use this word to imply that it's unimplementable, when there are working solvers like the ones in `termCOMP <https://termination-portal.org/wiki/Termination_Competition>`__ that solve many useful cases.
 Prefer "complexity at least :math:`\Sigma^0_1`", where :math:`\Sigma^0_1` is in the `arithmetic hierarchy <https://en.wikipedia.org/wiki/Arithmetical_hierarchy>`__, or a more precise class if known.
 Note that decidable problems / computable sets are in :math:`\Delta_{1}^{0} \subset \Sigma^0_1`.
+* primitive - as per `Wikipedia <https://en.wikipedia.org/wiki/Primitive_data_type>`__, primitive is ambiguous and can mean "the base cases of an inductive definition", in which case use "base", or "whatever is provided by a particular processor or compiler", in which case use "built-in".
+Note that built-in does not mean base, e.g. integers can be defined in terms of booleans hence are not base cases.

 Open source
 -----------

-The license is still undecided, so set to WTFPL.
+The license is still undecided, so set to WTFPL to annoy people.

 Real "open source" goes beyond a LICENSE file: (per `Luke Plant <https://lukeplant.me.uk/blog/posts/why-im-leaving-elm/>`__)